Lukasa/peps/pep-0xxx.rst

             the individual TLS implementation.
 This allows TLS libraries that have their own specialised support to continue to do so, while allowing those without to use whatever Python objects they see fit.

-            The buffer objects must be either file objects or objects that implement the buffer protocol.
             """